 Quotes from members of the private OneChiswick Facebook Group

-The “parody website” has featured a whole set of aggressive and unpleasant quotes which purport to come from the OneChiswick Facebook group.
+The “parody website” set up by a troll/critic featured a whole set of aggressive and unpleasant quotes which purport to come from the OneChiswick Facebook group.

 These quotes are misleading and not representative of the members of OneChiswick.
 Most contributors, while frustrated with current developments, do not express themselves like this.
-Our analytics show we average 10 posts a day with 100 comments – that’s 3000 comments a month.
+Our analytics show we have averaged 10 posts a day with 50 comments – that’s 1500 comments a month.
 The creators of the parody site and their supporters chose the worst that they could find, shared them and then made themselves look deceitful and foolish in the extreme.